-9President Obama's approval ratings one year in are comparable to those of President George W. Bush before Sept.
+14President Obama's approval ratings one year in are comparable to those of President George W. Bush before Sept.
 11th (when the latter shot up dramatically).

-10A contrary view is presented in Morris P. Fiorina et. al., Culture War?
+15A contrary view is presented in Morris P. Fiorina et. al., Culture War?
 The Myth of a Polarized America (2d ed.
 2006), which argues that political leaders are more polarized than the mass of citizens.
 That view, however, has been effectively criticized, in my view, by Abramowitz and Jacobson, in Red and Blue Nation?
-72-114 (Pietro S. Nivola and David (continued...)
+72-114 (Pietro S. Nivola and David W. Brady eds.
+2006), both of which conclude that elected official polarization is consistent with polarization in the electorate.

-The aim of this lecture is to explore whether the extreme polarization that has characterized our politics over the last generation is likely to continue to endure for years to come, and whether we can do anything about it, should we choose to.
+anything about it, should we choose to.
 Assessing this momentous question concerning our political future depends on understanding what has caused the rise of extremely polarized American democracy.
 If the causes are deep, structural transformations in American politics and life, there is little reason to expect the nature and dynamics of our politics to change.
 Nor could we do anything about it, even if we wanted to.
 If the causes do not lie so deep, but instead rest on specific features of the way politics has come to be organized and institutionalized, then hyperpolarization is not inherent to democracy in America today.
 If we could identify the specific features of the way politics has come to be organized that account for extreme polarization, we could, in principle, change those features and restore a center to American politics.
 And if the cause of polarization is more a matter of particularly polarizing and divisive political leaders, rather than anything either in deep structural transformations of American politics or anything about specific institutional features of the way democracy is currently organized, then we could escape extremely polarized partisan divisions by finding and choosing leaders who seek to forge broad-based consensus around a revitalized center.

-Three principal types of causes have been offered for the eruption of American politics into radically divided warring partisan armies.
-11 These potential causes are persons, history, and institutions, as I will call them.
+Three principal types of causes have been offered for the eruption of American politics into radically divided warring partisan armies.17 These potential causes are persons, history, and institutions, as I will call them.
 I want to explore these potential explanations in order to suggest whether American democracy is likely to continue to remain hyperpolarized for years to come and what, if anything, can be done to re-create the kind of center that existed in American politics before the last generation.
 At the end, I conclude with some brief thoughts on the consequences of radical polarization for American government.
 If the causes of polarization cannot be changed, is there some way to manage the likely consequences?